mweel1/usa_high_level/grants/personal-profile/v2/index.md

 1. It would have to show the government agency associated with the e-mail along with a link to their domain.
 2. A special inbox for govt communications only.
-3. Provide an alert for critical e-mail(s) from the government.
+3. Provide an alert for critical e-mail(s) from the government, that must be confirmed.
-4. Provide a confirmation status they received the e-mail when read, where a callback URL is called.
+4. Provide a confirmation status they received the e-mail when read, where a callback URL is called for government record keeping.

 # Storage